alexbrahos/Webmaster_Hackathon/README.md

 There is only one type of user—the players.
 Players may want to create an account, as an account will ensure that in-game currency and games bought will be maintained outside of page refreshment.

 ### Data Structure
+To keep user login persistent, cookies are used.